jamboid/Site-Starter/src/readme.md

 Legacy projects using earlier versions of the Site Starter framework can be used with CodeKit 2 and it will automatically detect the requirement for Bourbon.
 You should make sure the options to use Autoprefixer is turned off for these projects.

+### Gulp

+Gulp is a Node-based command line task-runner that can be used to combine and sequence a large number of front-end tools.
+It is similar to CodeKit in this respect, but is a lot more flexible and extensible.
+It is also free and cross-platform.